La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 </td>
 <td><i>Do you want me to eat the <u>apple</u>?</i>
 </td></tr></tbody></table>

-pilno
-: to use (something)

-le skami
-: the computer

 Close the right part of the table.
 Translate to Lojban the sentences on the left.